-Based on reported use of NWP 30 during that time period, the Seattle District estimates that no compensatory mitigation will be required because this NWP will not be used.
-However, should it be used, the verified activities that do not require compensatory mitigation will have been determined by the Seattle district engineer to result in no more than minimal individual and cumulative adverse effects on the aquatic environment without compensatory mitigation.
+Based on reported use of NWP 45 during that time period, the Seattle District estimates that zero percent of these NWP verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse effects on the aquatic environment.
+The verified activities that do not require compensatory mitigation will have been determined by the Seattle district engineer to result in no more than minimal individual and cumulative adverse effects on the aquatic environment without compensatory mitigation.